mfsi-shivamk/node-react/README.md

 # Backend Server

-## Setting Up Enviroment variables
+## Setting Up Environment variables
 Go to express-server directory.
-Create a file named ".env" in the root directory and fill its contents as mentioned in .env.example.
+Create a file named ".env" in the root directory and fill in its contents as mentioned in .env.example.

 ```
 APP_NAME="test"